 If students have enough points at the end of each week, they will be able to participate in Rock Star Friday.
 This will include a variety of incentives such as a special breakfast, dress-up days, jean days, and more.
-If students earn enough points during the month, they are invited to participate in the monthly incentive, which include larger activities.
-Parents will be notified if their scholar has qualified to participate through a permission slip or flyer that will go home each month.
+If students earn enough points during the month, they are invited to participate in the monthly incentive, which includes larger activities.
+Parents/guardians will be notified if their scholar has qualified to participate through a permission slip or flyer that will go home each month.

-D. Disciplinary Offenses
+D. Code of Conduct Disciplinary Offenses